PrototypeZone/ceng317/README.md

 https://www.sparkfun.com/categories/tags/qwiic-movement
 https://www.sparkfun.com/categories/tags/qwiic-environmental
 https://www.sparkfun.com/categories/tags/qwiic-other
-When choosing a sensor/effector Consider your interest, cost, the I2C address, for example:
+When choosing a sensor/effector Consider your interest, cost, the I2C address, whether it duplicates something already available on the Sense Hat, and ease of development, for example:
 https://www.sparkfun.com/categories/tags/qwiic-gps
-0x10 XA1110 GPS Breakout, not a good choice since we don't have access to a solid GPS signal in the classroom.
+The 0x10 XA1110 GPS Breakout it not a good choice since we don't have access to a solid GPS signal in the classroom.
 Note: Stemma QT uses the same 4 Pin JST SH 1.0mm pitch connectors as Qwiic (Black for GND, Red for V+, Blue for SDA, Yellow for SCL).
 Keep in mind the logic on the Raspberry Pi is 3.3V only.
 1. [BH1750 16-bit Ambient Light Sensor](https://learn.adafruit.com/adafruit-bh1750-ambient-light-sensor?view=all) Default I2C address 0x23 (alternate 0x5C)
 2. SparkFun Qwiic OLED (0x3C for 128x32)